Joe Martinez (baseball): Arizona Diamondbacks

 With Reno in 2012, Martinez pitched at Aces Ballpark.

 Martinez signed a one-year contract with the Arizona Diamondbacks on December 5, 2011.
 He began the 2012 season with the Pacific Coast League's Reno Aces.
 On April 24, he and fellow pitcher Mike Zagurski were recalled to Arizona as Joe Paterson was sent to the minor leagues and Jonathan Albaladejo was designated for assignment.
 Fox Sports suggested that the Diamondbacks intended to use him as a long reliever, as Wade Miley, who had previously filled the role, was now making starts.
 Martinez made his lone MLB appearance of the year on April 25, giving up one run in the final inning of a 7–2 loss to the Philadelphia Phillies.
 Five days later, he was sent back to Reno when Patrick Corbin was called up for the first time.
 In 27 starts for Reno, he had a 10–11 record, a 5.39 ERA, 99 strikeouts, 49 walks, and 206 hits allowed in 155 1/3 innings.
 His 11 losses tied with five others for second-most in the Pacific Coast League, behind Zach Jackson's 13.
-On October 25, he became a free agent.
+On October 25, Martinez became a free agent, following his removal from the team's 40-man roster.